Team Germany

 Projekt Lead Austria

-Eva Grigori is Head of the Austrian research team and serves as a lecturer at the Department of Social Work at the University of Applied Sciences St. Pölten.
-Her research focus includes the analysis and further development of social work competencies in addressing right-wing extremist influences.
+Eva Grigori, Austrian project lead, serves as a lecturer in the Department of Social Work, St. Pölten University of Applied Sciences.
+Her research focus includes the analysis and further development of social work competencies in addressing far-right influences.

 Mag.
 Christoph Omann, MA